TL; DR: Product Backlog Refinement First Principles

-Scrum Master Anti-Patterns: The reasons why scrum masters violate the spirit of the Scrum Guide are multi-faceted.
-They run from ill-suited personal traits and the pursuit of individual agendas to frustration with the team itself.
+The reasons Scrum Masters violate the spirit of the Scrum Guide are multi-faceted.
+Typical Scrum Master anti-patterns run from ill-suited personal traits to complacency to pursuing individual agendas to frustration with the team itself.

-Read on and learn in this final post on scrum anti-patterns how you can identify if your scrum master needs support from the team to up his or her agile game.
+Read on and learn in this post on Scrum anti-patterns how you can identify if your Scrum Master needs support from the team.

 There are plenty of failure possibilities with Scrum.
 Since Scrum is an intentionally incomplete framework with a reasonable yet short “manual,” this effect should not surprise anyone.
 For example, how do we communicate with members of the Scrum team that take the Scrum Guide literally?
 What about a dogmatic Scrum Master?

 Join me and delve into the effects of Scrum dogmatism in less than 120 seconds.

 TL; DR: When Scrum Masters Fail — Making Your Scrum Work #13

 There are plenty of failure possibilities with Scrum.
 Given that Scrum is a framework with a reasonable yet short “manual,” this effect should not surprise anyone.
 Scrum thrives when the Scrum teams are self-managing while Scrum Masters embrace their role as servant-leaders.
 However, this also implies that Scrum Masters fail when they are overly protective.

 📺 Join me and explore the consequences of the overly protective Scrum Master and what you can do about it in less than three minutes.